 According to a study by Glassdoor, each job opening gets an average of 250 applicants.
-In fact, if you’ve been looking for jobs on LinkedIn recently, you’ll see job posts getting 100+ applications in minutes.
+In fact, if you’ve been looking for jobs on LinkedIn recently, you’ll see job posts getting 100+ applications in a matter of days.
 That’s the level of competition you’re facing.

-The chances of a hiring manager opening your job application are grim. 🫥
+What this means is that the chances of a hiring manager opening your job application are slim. 🫥

 So, how do you make your application stand out and ensure it reaches the hiring manager?

 One way is to message the hiring manager.
 In this cutthroat job market, such a direct approach can work in your favor.
-But there’s an art to it, and we’re teaching you that today.
+But there’s an art to it, and we’re here to teach you that today.

 Let’s explore how to message a hiring manager directly to get noticed and leave a lasting impression.